djoksimo/ShopifyDeveloperChallenge/README.md

 # ShopifyDeveloperChallenge
-Barebones of an online marketplace with bonus integrations (Shopping cart, secure, documentation, GraphQL)
+Barebones of an online marketplace with bonus integrations (Shopping cart, security, documentation)